Providing a challenging, college-preparatory curriculum for young women over three centuries.

 Magnified Giving

-In addition to their YPC responsibilities, YPC members are invited to work with a local organization called Magnfied Giving, to mentor other high schools as they develop their own Student Philanthropy programs.
-These student leaders will stay in work with the teachers and students from those schools, and meet with the MND's YPC moderator on a regular basis to help run this non-profit organization dedicated to teaching young people how to give of their time, talent and treasure.
+In addition to their YPC responsibilities, YPC members are invited to work with our parent organization Magnified Giving where Mr. Forman has worked since it’s founding in 2008.
+YPC members help behind-the-scenes to assist the 110+ other high schools as they develop their own Student Philanthropy programs.
+Student leaders sometimes work directly with the teachers and students from those schools and help lead the Awards Ceremonies at the end of the school year.

-Visit Magnified Giving's website to learn more about this regional program.
+Visit Magnified Giving’s main website and Programs Website to learn more about this rapidly expanding regional program.

 Student Comments